Zerneasx/SolidityAssessment/README.md

 * Click the "Compile MyToken.sol" button.

 ### Deploy Transaction
-* In Remix, go to the "Deploy & Run Transactions" tab.
+* Go to the "Deploy & Run Transactions" tab in Remix.
 * Select the "MyToken" contract from the dropdown menu.
 * Click the "Deploy" button.

 ### Setting up the Deployed contract:
 * Copy the address(located at Account tab)
-* Paste the address on the textboxes, such as in burn, mint, and balance
+* Paste the address on the text boxes, such as in burn, mint, and balance
 * You can now use the program that's set up.
-You can do things like making new tokens or removing some using functions like "mint" and "burn".
+You can make new tokens or remove some using functions like "mint" and "burn."
 *
 ### Variables

 - `tokenName`: The name of the token (e.g., "META").
 - `tokenAbbrv`: The token abbreviation (e.g., "MTA").
 - `totalSupply`: The total supply of tokens.
-Default value is set to 0.
+The default value is set to 0.

 ### Functions
 - `mint(address _address, uint _value)`: Mint new tokens and increase the balance of an address.
 - `burn(address _address, uint _value)`: Burn tokens and decrease the balance of an address, with validation to ensure the address has sufficient tokens.

 ## Authors
-Donato, Zeno
+Donato, Zeno.
 Project prepared by Metacrafters

 ## License